 Who am I?

 I should give a little plug to myself, as I’m one of the only handful of experienced music producer’s for hire in LA that have their own recording studio.
-My name is Tom Watson, I own and operate Current Sound.
+My name is Tom Watson, I own and operate the recording studio Current Sound in Hollywood, Los Angeles.
 I’m a pianist/keyboardist/beat-maker who makes music from scratch with no loops or samples for artist, singers, rappers and songwriters.
 I help artists get the best performance while creating a unique sound and style for each of my clients.
 I’m also an mixing and mastering engineer which is quite rare for a producer.
 I operated Current Sound in Australia full time from 2003-2018, which I have now relocated to Hollywood, Los Angeles.

 I’m new to LA so I don’t claim to know about every studio here but I’ve been in the music industry long enough to know the mistakes musicians make when looking for a recording studio.
 Often my clients would complain about the sound of the recordings they had from other studios.
 So hopefully you find this article helpful so that you don’t make the same mistakes they did.